OTL Event Promoter Guide

 For ballet companies, dance festivals, touring productions, and theatres presenting ballet, private seat filling can be especially useful when a performance has available seats but still deserves a strong room.

-Ballet benefits from a room that feels focused, elegant, and alive.
-More guests in the house can help create that sense of occasion.
+- Stronger performance atmosphere: Ballet benefits from a room that feels focused, elegant, and alive.

-A fuller house can make a performance feel more successful and established, especially for newer companies, special programs, or less familiar works.
+- Improved guest perception: A fuller house can make a performance feel more successful and established.

-Seat fillers can introduce local entertainment fans to ballet companies, choreographers, theatres, and dance programming they may not have found otherwise.
+- Support for arts discovery: Seat fillers can discover ballet companies, choreographers, theatres, and dance programming they may not have found otherwise.

 Seat Filling vs. Public Discounts